cypress-io/cypress/cypress/v0.0/documentation/1-Getting Started/2-Using the Cypress Runner.md

 ![screen shot 2017-03-06 at 2 31 06 pm](https://cloud.githubusercontent.com/assets/1271364/23626182/ec9d421a-0279-11e7-8ff2-42f33d2fe1ca.png)

-The APU also displays in the size and orientation specified in your tests.
+The AUT also displays in the size and orientation specified in your tests.
 You can change the size or orientation with the [`cy.viewport()`](https://on.cypress.io/api/viewport) command or in your [Cypress configuration](https://docs.cypress.io/docs/configuration#section-viewport).
-If the APU does not fit within the current browser window, it is scaled appropriately to fit within the window.
+If the AUT does not fit within the current browser window, it is scaled appropriately to fit within the window.

-The current size and scale of the APU is displayed in the top right corner of the window.
+The current size and scale of the AUT is displayed in the top right corner of the window.

 The image below shows that our application is displaying at `1000px` width, `660px` height and scaled to `100%`.